ocf/ocfstatic/README.md

 ## How to contribute

-Read up on Gridsome docs to understand how things are put together, and how to utilize the data layer.

-When styling, make sure to read up on Bulma styles, as to reuse as much implementation as possible.
-Most of the time if you want to center something, resize something, or color something, Bulma has a style for that.

-Overall, just try to write as little css, js, and templating as possible.
-Make sure to utilize Vue slots & scoped-slots to avoid nesting components too hard.
+Take a look at the issues, and take your pick!

+I would recommend getting familiar with the Bulma styles included in the project, to reuse them and write as little custom css as possible.

 ## Possible pitfalls